Rossana de los Ríos: 2000

 The year 2000 was the most successful year on the WTA Tour for de los Ríos.
 She won 22 out of 29 matches between March and June on the ITF circuit.
 In June, Rossana easily qualified for the main draw of the French Open, losing just eleven games in three matches.
-In the main draw, she beat Miroslava Vavrinec in the first round and Marlene Weingartner in the second round, before upsetting the world number ten, Amanda Coetzer, in three sets.
+In the main draw, she beat Miroslava Vavrinec in the first round and Marlene Weingartner in the second round, before upsetting the world No. 10, Amanda Coetzer, in three sets.
 She then fell to fellow qualifier Marta Marrero, the first time two qualifiers met in the fourth round of the French Open.
 In July, Rossana qualified for Wimbledon but was defeated by Tamarine Tanasugarn.
 After that, she won only one of her next five matches.
 Before the 2000 Sydney Olympics, de los Ríos and track athlete Edgar Baumann were left out of the delegation, confirmed by Ramón Zubizarreta, the president of the Paraguayan Olympic Committee.
 At the Games, she defeated Květa Peschke 6–3, 6–0 in the first round and Lindsay Davenport w/o.
-Jelena Dokić defeated her in the third round.
-De los Ríos finished the year with her return to the ITF circuit which saw her win 12 of her next 17 matches, including the finals at Miramar and Pittsburgh. in 2000, she won 45 matches and lost 21.
+Jelena Dokić defeated them in the third round.
+De los Ríos finished the year with her return to the ITF circuit which saw them win 12 of her next 17 matches, including the finals at Miramar and Pittsburgh.
+In 2000, she won 45 matches and lost 21.

 2001

 Did not win two matches back-to-back until Madrid in May.
-In the first round she defeated Cristina Torrens Valero 6–1, 6–0, and then recorded her greatest victory to date, with a three-set win over world number six (at the time) Monica Seles.
+In the first round, she defeated Cristina Torrens Valero 6–1, 6–0, and then recorded her greatest victory to date, with a three-set win over world No. 6 (at the time), Monica Seles.